DevelAngel/swayr/README.md

 The `date` module shows the date and time by defining the `format` using [chrono's strftime format](https://docs.rs/chrono/0.4.19/chrono/format/strftime/index.html#specifiers).

+#### The `cmd` module

+The `cmd` module can be used to run shell commands and display their output.
+The command can be passed through the `format` configuration option, which will be executed by `sh -c`.

+This module has no placeholders or default configuration.

 ### <a id="swayr-version-changes">Version changes</a>